-Intro to K9 Nose Work® — new class beginning in April 2019, email Julia to sign up!
+Intro to K9 Nose Work® — current class is full, please email Julia to join the interest list

 This 6-week class will introduce you and your dog to the game of nose work by building your dog’s natural drive to hunt, fostering independent and confident searching, and honing handler observation skills.
 Come and see why nose work is the fastest-growing dog activity in the country!